HoustonWeHaveABug/MatrixFromSums/README.md

 - number of columns > 0
 - maximum value > 0

-With number of rows >= number of columns
+With number of rows >= number of columns.

 The row/column sums (sums_y, sums_x below) are generated automatically from random values between 1 and \<maximum value\> but the program can be easily modified to read them from the standard input.